CodyChuNYU/mac-dial-Midi/README.md

 🙏 Shout Out

 Big thanks to @andreasjhkarlsson for the original Mac Dial program.
-This project builds on that foundation with additional modes (smooth scrolling, improved playback, MIDI, and dual-dial support).
+This project builds on that foundation with additional modes (smooth scrolling, improved playback, MIDI).

 ⸻